Cold Case: The Lost MNIST Digits: Conclusion

 \section{Conclusion}

 We have recreated a close approximation of the MNIST preprocessing chain.
 Not only did we track each MNIST digit to its NIST source image and associated metadata, but also recreated the original MNIST test set, including the 50,000 samples that were never distributed.
-These fresh testing samples allow us to precisely investigate how the results reported on a standard testing set suffer from repeated experiments over a long period of time.
-Our results confirm the trends observed by~\citet{recht2018cifar,recht2019imagenet}, albeit on a different dataset and in a substantially more controlled setup.
+These fresh testing samples allow us to investigate how the results reported on a standard testing set suffer from repeated experimentation.
+Our results confirm the trends observed by~\citet{recht2018cifar,pmlr-v97-recht19a}, albeit on a different dataset and in a substantially more controlled setup.
 All these results essentially show that the ``testing set rot'' problem exists but is far less severe than feared.
-Although the practice of repeatedly using the same testing samples impacts the absolute performance numbers, it also delivers pairing advantages that help model selection in the long run.
+Although the repeated usage of the same testing set impacts absolute performance numbers, it also delivers pairing advantages that help model selection in the long run.
+In practice, this suggests that a shifting data distribution is far more dangerous than overusing an adequately distributed testing set.

 \ifnotanonymous